kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 It will set up static addressing and hostname entries along with updating management source interfaces for management connectivity.
 This file is transfered to the target device in a single file as opposed to linne by line configuration which accomodates the changes in network connectivity which may be lost when iterating line by line.

 ### Step 2 - ***Create a Network Profile***
+Next we need to assign the Onboarding Template to a site using the Network Profile.

    1. Create network profile Under *Design> Network Profiles* you will select **+Add Profile**

    ![json](../../images/NetworkProfile.png?raw=true "Import JSON")